European Union (Withdrawal) Bill [HL]

 Overview

-This bill, the European Union (Withdrawal) Act, aims to repeal the European Communities Act 1972, the foundational law integrating the UK into the European Union.
-It also empowers the Secretary of State to repeal any other legislation stemming from the 1972 Act and to initiate the UK's withdrawal from EU treaties.
+This bill, the European Union (Withdrawal) Act, aims to repeal the European Communities Act 1972, removing the legal basis for the UK's membership in the European Union.
+It also grants the Secretary of State the power to repeal any subsequent legislation stemming from the 1972 Act and to initiate the UK's withdrawal from EU treaties.

 Description